 All horns will either have the lever arm extensions below the rotor screw (see column A) or above it (see column B), depending on the rotor.
 Follow the diagrams appropriately.

-- Begin with a string that is cut to approximately 8 inches in length (available here).
+- Begin with a string that is cut to approximately between 5.5 to 6 inches in length (available here).
 Tie a double knot at one end, then pass it through the hole as shown.

 - Take the free end of the string partially around the rotor screw (counterclockwise for A, clockwise for B), having loosened the stop-arm screw to accommodate the string.